English

 Students have many opportunities for involvement outside the classroom.
 They may join the English honor society (Sigma Tau Delta), write for the campus newspaper (The Georgetonian), and contribute to and edit the student literary magazine (Inscape).
 Qualified students may tutor their peers in the Writing Center and in literature survey classes.

 Many of our English majors go on to graduate school in journalism, literary studies, law, ministry, communications, or creative writing.
 Upon graduation, others enter a variety of fields, such as personnel management, public relations, writing, business, or teaching.
-A student majoring in English will develop the flexibility of mind that comes from a broadly based liberal education.
+A student majoring in English will develop the flexibility of mind that comes from a broadly based liberal arts education.

 Students who successfully complete the English major will: